This is the featured image of the The Key Aspects Which Make a Great Mix blog article.

 In this article, we will cover four vital aspects of a great mix.

-Separation of the elements in the mix
+Separation of the Elements in the Mix

 Here are a few simple tips to achieve separation in the mix:

 Automate.
 You might need to cut or boost some frequencies only in specific moments, so automate those cuts and boosts.
 Likewise, some instruments should stay in the background or come to the forefront at different points, so automate their volume to follow that.
-This is actually valid not only for EQ and volume but also for complex processes such as saturation, chorus, voice doubling, etc.
+This is valid not only for EQ and volume but also for complex processes such as saturation, chorus, voice doubling, etc.

 Carving out frequencies for a better mix